TCGV/blog/_posts/2022-04-15-an-inherent-source-of-correlation-in-crypto.md

 * Effective Ex.
 Rate of 45300
 * Resulting BTC/USDC pair Ex.
 Rate of 45602

-This new price will be in disbalance in regards to the other pairs, triggering an arbitrage opportunity since a trader holding USDC could now buy ETH in the ETH/USDC pair, exchange ETH for BTC in the BTC/ETH pair and finally sell BTC for stablecoins in the BTC/USDC pair making a profit.
+This new price will be unbalanced in regards to the other pairs, triggering an arbitrage opportunity since a trader holding USDC could now buy ETH in the ETH/USDC pair, exchange ETH for BTC in the BTC/ETH pair and finally sell BTC for stablecoins in the BTC/USDC pair making a profit.

 <p align="center">
   <img style="max-width: 100%; max-height: 280px; margin: 10px 0 10px -40px" src="{{ site.baseurl }}/images/p30/arbitrage-opportunity.png" alt="surface"/>